Fat Transfer to Breast Patient Story Interview

 Trish: I’m really excited; I’m here today with Kristie.
-Kristie has just recently had fat transfer to the breast with Dr Gavin Sandercoe, plastic surgeon in Bella Vista in New South Wales, Sydney.
+Kristie has just recently had fat transfer to the breasts with Dr Gavin Sandercoe, plastic surgeon in Bella Vista in New South Wales, Sydney.
 I’m really excited because we always get asked about fat transfer to the breast, so now we’re actually speaking to someone who’s had it done.

 Kristie: Thank you very much.